mongodb-labs/drivers-atlas-testing/docs/source/installing-running-locally.rst

 where the cluster configuration does not change from the initial one (otherwise the test would start with the wrong configuration).
-Using ``--no-delete`` is recommended with ``--no-create``, otherwise each run will delete the cluster upon completion. **If the cluster exists but has the wrong configuration, ``astrolabe`` will use it as is and the results of the test may be incorrect.**
+Using ``--no-delete`` is recommended with ``--no-create``, otherwise each run will delete the cluster upon completion.

 Debugging